A Categorification of Quantum sl_3 Projectors and the sl_3 Reshetikhin-Turaev Invariant of Tangles: Introduction

 Section \ref{sectioncatproj} contains the bulk of the content of the paper.
 In this section we construct the categorified projectors and show that they satisfy categorified versions of the properties which define the projectors in the $\mathfrak{sl}_3$ spider.
 We also show that the categorified projectors decategorify to give the $\mathfrak{sl}_3$ projectors.

 We define the tangle invariant in Section \ref{sectioninvt} and compute some examples.

 \textbf{Acknowledgments:} I would like to thank Scott Morrison and Lev Rozansky for useful discussions; their work on $\mathfrak{sl}_3$ knot homology and categorified Jones-Wenzl projectors (respectively) served as motivation for this work.
-I am also grateful to Dick Hain and Ezra Miller for a useful tea-time discussion concerning some homological algebra.
+I am also grateful to Dick Hain and Ezra Miller for a useful tea-time discussion concerning some homological algebra and to Sabin Cautis for pointing out a typo in (an earlier version of) Example \ref{ex++}.
 Finally, I would like to thank my advisor Lenny Ng for his continued guidance.
 The author was partially supported by NSF grant DMS-0846346 during the completion of this work.